Planning & Quantities: A Guide to the Bar at Wedding

 Creative Cocktail Combinations

-Five classic cocktails are an excellent foundation for creating your.
-Start with crowd-pleasers like the Earl Grey Tea Old Fashioned or French 75, then customise them to match your wedding's unique style.
+Five classic cocktails are an excellent foundation for creating your own.
+Start with crowd-pleasers like the Earl Grey Tea Old Fashioned or French 75, then customise to match your wedding's unique style.
 These timeless options allow you to experiment with flavour profiles while maintaining familiar appeal.
 Photo-worthy presentations drive social media engagement and create lasting memories for guests.

 Don't forget to enhance your drinks with seasonal cocktail garnishes that complement your overall design scheme.

-Create variations of classic recipes that tell your story for a personalised touch.
-Transform a Moscow Mule into a Raspberry Mule, or elevate a gin fizz with rosemary and grapefruit.
+Create variations of classic recipes.
+Transform a Moscow Mule into a Raspberry Gin Fizz and elevate a Gin Fizz with rosemary and grapefruit.
 You can name these custom creations after meaningful locations or incorporate clever wordplay that reflects your personality.

 If you're struggling to choose just one signature cocktail, consider offering "his and hers" options to showcase your tastes while ensuring something for everyone.